 At first, the flagship numbered series of Pixel phones were all Google offered.
 Each numbered entry would feature two phones: the “vanilla” phone as well as the larger “XL” variant.
-This started in 2016 with the Google Pixel and Google Pixel XL.
-Each year since, Google launched a new entry in the series.
-However, that trend ended last year with the Google Pixel 4 and Pixel 4 XL.
+This started in 2016 with the Pixel and Pixel XL.
+Each year afterward, Google launched a new entry in the series.
+However, that trend ended in 2019 with the Google Pixel 4 and Pixel 4 XL.

 In 2020, Google only released one “flagship” phone: the Google Pixel 5.
-This phone doesn’t have the flagship smartphone processor of the year (the Qualcomm Snapdragon 865) — it has the mid-range Snapdragon 765 instead.
-This makes it less powerful than other premium smartphones of 2020, but still enables 5G connections and keeps the phone’s price down.
+This phone didn’t have the flagship smartphone processor of the year (the Qualcomm Snapdragon 865) — it had the mid-range Snapdragon 765 instead.
+This made it less powerful than other premium smartphones of 2020, but still enabled 5G connections and kept the phone’s price down.

 The “a” series

 The first “a” series phone from Google was the Google Pixel 3a from 2019.
-This phone looked similar to the Google Pixel 3 from 2018 but cut a lot of corners when it comes to specs and design.
-This allowed the phone to have very similar software and camera experiences as the Google Pixel 3 but cost half as much.
+This phone looked similar to the Pixel 3 from 2018 but cut a lot of corners when it came to specs and design.
+This allowed the phone to have very similar software and camera experiences as the Pixel 3 but cost half as much.

-The Google Pixel 4a is already one of the best-reviewed phones of the year at Android Authority and is a likely candidate for the best mid-ranger of 2020.
-A 5G version of the phone — simply called the Google Pixel 4a 5G — launched later in the year for $499.
-It has better specs that put it right in the middle of the Pixel 4a and the Pixel 5.
+The Pixel 4a became one of the best-reviewed phones of 2020 at Android Authority.
+A 5G version of the phone — simply called the Pixel 4a 5G — launched later in the year for $499.

 What sets Google apart from competitors?

-If you’ve used any Google services (and it’s assured everyone reading this has), you already have an idea of what Google “feels” like.
+If you’ve used any Google services (and it’s assured everyone reading this has), you already have an idea of what the company’s products “feel” like.
 That feeling — simplicity, playfulness, and imagination — carries over into the hardware and software designs of all its products.
 This is something that lots of other companies try to replicate, but Google has mastered.